Charlie Says (2018 film): Plot

 In another flashback, Dennis Wilson tells Charlie that the Beach Boys will record one of Charlie's songs, "Cease to Exist".
 Elated, Charlie thinks that he is going to be a rock star.
-When record producer Terry Melcher sees Charlie and his back-up singers perform "Look at Your Game, Girl", he is not impressed.
+When record producer Terry Melcher sees Charlie and his backup singers perform "Look at Your Game, Girl", he is not impressed.
 This makes Charlie furious and, later that evening, he beats Sadie.

 His focus shifts from music to violence.
 He decides to kick-start the race war by killing some white people and blaming the killings on African Americans.
 He calls this "Helter Skelter".

-He orders Sadie and Tex to go to Terry Melcher's old house, now occupied by Sharon Tate, to kill the residents.
+He orders Sadie and Tex to go to Terry Melcher's old house, now occupied by pregnant actress Sharon Tate, to kill the residents.
 They are accompanied by Katie and Linda Kasabian.

 After the Tate murders, Charlie orders Katie, Tex, and Lulu to commit the LaBianca murders.
-Following Charlie's teaching, Tex believes that they can become invisible at will.
+Following Charlie's teaching, Tex believes they can become invisible at will.

 Karlene wants to give Lulu, Katie, and Sadie back their own selves from the time before they met Charlie.
 However, as time goes by, she realizes that when Lulu, Katie, and Sadie are able to think for themselves again, they will realize how wrong the murders were.
 The murders were irrevocable and they will torment Lulu, Katie, and Sadie for the rest of their lives.
 The final scenes show Lulu realizing that the murders would not bring about a revolution, but, instead were for nothing.